How to Pick The Best Seat On The Airplane

 Are you tired of finding out you have a bad seat on the airplane after it’s too late to make a change?
-I offer a few general tips for finding the best seat on the plane.
+I offer a few general tips for how to pick the best seat on the airplane.

 - For Safety, seats located behind the wings, not over them, have the highest survival rates.

 - Want a Smooth ride, select a seat over the wing.
-I find the front and rear of the plane tend to bounce a bit more than a seat located over the wings.
+Generally the front and rear of the plane tend to bounce a bit more than a seat located over the wings.

 - Desire a Quiet ride, choose a seat toward the front of the cabin.
-The trade-off is you may overhear the flight attendants discussions and other be bothered by passengers visiting the bathroom facilities.
+The trade-off is you may overhear the flight attendants' discussions and bothered by passengers visiting the bathroom facilities.
 Also, the window seats are several decibels louder than aisle seats.

 - If Sleeping on the plane, choose a window seat, near the middle of the airplane.
 Window seats provide a better spot to lay your head.
 The center of an airplane reduces the chances of being bothered by bathroom lines or noisy food and beverage service.